 Do not use this medicine to treat any skin condition that has not been checked by your doctor.

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

-Do not take podophyllum resin topical by mouth.
-Podophyllum resin topical is for use only on the skin.
+Do not take Podocon-25 by mouth.
+This medicine topical is for use only on the skin.
 Do not use on open wounds.

 Your doctor may want to give your first dose of this medicine in a clinic setting to quickly treat any serious side effects that occur.
 Stronger doses of podophyllum resin topical must be applied by a healthcare professional and not at home.